 But the reality is, most foreigners opened anonymous bank accounts in Switzerland for the purpose of investing outside of Switzerland.
 The Swiss bank was just an intermediary.
 Yes, Swiss bankers provide all sorts of useful services and manage investments.
-But, after funds are deposited in Zurich or Geneva, they’re re-invested abroad and start making money for you.
+Once funds are in Zurich or Geneva, they can then start making money for you via international investments.

-In fact, most Swiss banks charge high fees and have low-interest rates, so non-residents are incentivized to invest by default.
-Keeping $2 million in a Swiss bank account with a negative interest rate and paying $2,000 per year for the privilege of keeping your money there is a costly endeavor.
+In fact, most Swiss banks charge high fees and have low-interest rates, encouraging non-residents to invest.
+So, keeping $2 million in a Swiss bank account with a negative interest rate and paying $2,000 per year for the privilege of keeping your money there is a costly endeavor.

 Swiss banks can offer a lot of benefits to certain people, so the answer to this question depends entirely on you and your objectives.